lgatto/lgatto.github.io/_drafts/2019-02-02-github-intro.md

 recipe](https://www.bbc.com/food/recipes/basicpancakeswithsuga_66226).

-Note that do use GitHub, one needs to create a free account, so that all operations can be tracked and attributed to the person.
+Note that to use GitHub, one needs to create a free account, so that all operations can be tracked and attributed to a person.
 Here, I will be using two accounts here, namely my main account [lgatto](https://github.com/lgatto/), and [LaurentGatto](https://github.com/LaurentGatto).